 A general purpose container is also known as a "dry container".
-These containers are fully enclosed from the elements and weather proof, with a rigid roof, side walls and floor.
+These shipping containers are fully enclosed, protected from the elements and weather proof, with a rigid roof, side walls and floor.
 Dry containers are by far the most common type of container, and as such are used to load most types of normal cargo.
-In addition, general purpose containers can have adaptations such as liner bags or flexi-tanks for shipping certain types of bulk cargo (liquid or dry).
+In addition, general purpose containers can have adaptations such as liner bags or flexi-tanks for shipping certain types of liquid bulk cargo or dry bulk cargo.

 This simple storage container has collapsible sides that can be folded to make a flat rack.
 The end walls are stable enough to allow cargo securing, so they are ideal for shipping goods that are oversized, such as heavy machinery, vehicles on tracks, big reels and construction materials.
-Some 40' flat racks are suitable to carry as much as 45 metric tons of cargo!
+Some 40' flat rack shipping containers are suitable to carry as much as 45 metric tons of cargo!

 Open side containers are very similar to regular, general purpose shipping containers, the only difference being that the doors can open completely on the side too.
 This feature provides much wider room and access, which makes loading and unloading materials easy.
 Open side shipping containers generally come in 20' and 40', and they provide adequate room for extra large items that can't fit through the regular doors.